Kot, Fatehpur: History

 The term "Kokkhar" is equivalent to "barbarian" in Europe, since they originated in Central Asia.
 They were Huns, who rapidly attacked and influenced northern India.
 The Kokkhars played a similar role to British Empire with respect to northern India's empires as the barbarians (or the Huns) did for the Roman Empire.
 More research is needed, since much Kokkhar history is currently unknown.

 Ethnicity

-Many Khokkhar elders living in Kot refer to their ancestors as Ajbuk, an Uzbek word meaning "wild warriors".
-Rivalries (sometimes escalating to armed hostility) have traditionally been frequent between – and within – various Khokkhar groups.
-Historical and geographic factors have spawned diversity within the Khokkhars.
-The relationship between tribe and ethnic group is complex, and all Khokkhars (including those in rural areas) consider themselves linked to the Pashtun people and the armies of the Moguls and Alauddin Khalji.
+Many Kokkhar elders living in Kot refer to their ancestors as Ajbuk, an Uzbek word meaning "wild warriors".
+Rivalries (sometimes escalating to armed hostility) have traditionally been frequent between – and within – various Kokkhar groups.
+Historical and geographic factors have spawned diversity within the Kokkhars.
+The relationship between tribe and ethnic group is complex, and all Kokkhar (including those in rural areas) consider themselves linked to the Pashtun people and the armies of the Moguls and Alauddin Khalji.